 Now that we have covered the good, it’s now onto the bad.
-Regardless of whether you have extensions or not, always opt for products which are free from sulfates and alcohol.
-Both of these ingredients strip both your hair and scalp from its natural oils, making matting and tangling of your extensions more likely, which can be incredibly damaging to thinner hair.
+Regardless of whether you have extensions or not, always opt for products that are free from sulphates and alcohol.
+Both of these ingredient’s strip both your hair and scalp from its natural oils, making matting and tangling of your extensions more likely, which can be incredibly damaging to thinner hair.
 Take a look at Nutrafol for more information on harmful ingredients to avoid.

 Always Brush With Care

 Another vital tip to ensure that your locks remain healthy with extensions fitted is to always brush with extra care.
 Those with naturally thin, fine hair or individuals suffering from trigger-related hair loss cannot afford to put any stress on their roots, which means that you do not want to cause tension while brushing.
 Your hair will inevitably become tangled, especially after washing, but always be patient and take time to brush through your extensions carefully from the bottom to the top.
 If you’re stuck for inspiration on the best brushes, take a look at Bustle for the top five brushes for more delicate hair.

 An absolute must when caring for your extensions is to never sleep with wet hair.
 While you may be able to leave your natural hair to dry overnight, this is most definitely not the case when it comes to extensions.
 As you move in your sleep, the wet extensions will become tangled and matted more than ever, making them super tricky to brush out without causing any tension on your scalp.
 This will also put pressure on the bonds or tape, meaning that you may find that your extensions will become loose or fall out altogether.